Mitral regurgitation is a disorder in which the mitral valve on the left side of the heart does not close properly.

-The following tests may be done to examine the heart valve structure and function:
+The following tests may be done to look at the heart valve structure and function:

 Cardiac catheterization may be done if heart function becomes worse.

-Patients with high blood pressure or a weakened heart muscle may be given medications to reduce the strain on the heart and help improve the condition.
+People with high blood pressure or a weakened heart muscle may be given medicines to reduce the strain on the heart and ease symptoms.

 The following drugs may be prescribed when mitral regurgitation symptoms get worse:

-Once the diagnosis is made, you should make regular visits to your health care provider to follow your symptoms and heart function.
-Surgical repair or replacement of the valve is recommended if heart function is poor, the heart becomes larger (dilated), and symptoms become more severe.
+Once the diagnosis is made, you should visit your health care provider regularly to track your symptoms and heart function.

 The outcome varies.
-Usually the condition is mild, so no therapy or restriction is needed.
-Symptoms can usually be controlled with medication.
+Most of the time the condition is mild, so no therapy or restriction is needed.
+Symptoms can usually be controlled with medicine.

 Problems that may develop include: